pathakraul/blog/content/post/managing-content.md

 tags = ["academic", "hugo"]
 title = "Managing content"
 math = false
+summary = "This is a brief guide to managing content with the Academic framework.
+Content can include publications, projects, talks, and news/blog articles."
 +++
+{{% toc %}}
 This is a brief guide to managing content with the Academic framework.
 Content can include publications, projects, talks, and news/blog articles.
 After you have read this guide about creating and managing content, you may also be interested to learn about [writing content with Markdown, LaTeX, and Shortcodes]({{< ref "post/writing-markdown-latex.md" >}}).<!--more-->

 To enable LaTeX math rendering for a page, you should include `math = true` in the page's `+++` preamble, as demonstrated in the included example site.
 Otherwise, to enable math on the homepage or for all pages, you must globally set `math = true` in `config.toml`.